10/31/2024

 Mike Dennison

-In closing, while near-term market conditions remain challenging, we are acting swiftly to strengthen our business and position Fox for long-term success.
-The strategic investments we have made in our operational foundation and unwavering commitment to innovation combined with the cost reduction actions we have taken to date and our imminent plans to further enhance margins through a more comprehensive program will ensure we are well positioned to drive growth and profitability in volatile demand environments.
+In closing, while near-term market conditions remain challenging, we're acting swiftly to strengthen our business and position Fox for long-term success.
+The strategic investments we've made in our operational foundation and unwavering commitment to innovation, combined with the cost reduction actions we've taken to date and our imminent plans to further enhance margins through a more comprehensive program will ensure we're well-positioned to drive growth and profitability in volatile demand environments.
 Meanwhile, our diversified business model with industry-leading brands and ability to serve customers across multiple price points provide important strength and flexibility in navigating the current environment.
-With these building blocks in place, we believe Fox is well positioned to accelerate growth and deliver enhanced value to our shareholders.
-And with that, I'll turn the call over to the next
+With these building blocks in place, we believe Fox is well-positioned to accelerate growth and deliver enhanced value to our shareholders.
+And with that, I'll turn the call over to the operator.

 speaker